joeromero/docs/content/cartodb_js/cartodb_js.md

 #### layer.getSubLayer(layerIndex)

 Get a previously created sublayer.
-And exception is raised if not exists
+An exception is raised if does not exist.

 ##### ARGUMENTS